postgrespro/mmts/generations2.md

 Clique must be calculated in unequivocal manner so that in sausages like A-B-C majority comes to the same stable clique.
 Node wants to change the generation whenever it is present in the clique and either
+ 1) node can never be online in genstate->current_gen:
- 1) node is not member of genstate->current_gen (but clique includes it)
+   a) either it is just not a member of it
+   b) or being online there would violate the last_vote promise
+     (genstate->last_vote.num is larger than genstate->current_gen)
+   However, node must believe its lag is short before offering gen with it here.
- 2) node is member of genstate->current_gen, but clique misses some nodes which present in current_gen.
+ 2) node is online at genstate->current_gen, but clique misses some nodes which present in current_gen. i.e. we should exclude someone to proceed.
- 3) node is member of genstate->current_gen and in clique, but its genstate->last_vote.num is larger than genstate->current_gen

-Point 1) means we have restored, here we need to decrease the lag and then propose gen with us.
-Specifically, it should be clique *without nodes which were not present in current_gen (apart from me, of course)*.
-Because we never want to propose adding non-me members even if they are in clique as they might be arbitrary lagging; let them decide on their own when to join.

-Point 2) means we should exclude someone to proceed.
-Again, we ought to propose gen with current clique minus nodes who are not present in current_gen to avoid adding nodes whose state we don't know.

-Point 3) is related to promises of not joining gens < n after voting for n.
-WIthout it, we might hang without good gen forever. e.g. with nodes ABC:
- - C is online in gen 5 BC
- - Gen 6 AB appears, B in it.
- - Another switch, now B proposes to vote for gen 8 BC
- - C agrees to 8 BC
- - B gets C's vote and declares 8 BC as chosen.
- - A proposes to vote for gen 10 AB
- - C agrees to 10 AB, thus promising never enter gens < 10
- - A dies
- - Now we have C living in 5 BC and B living in 8 BC, but C can't join 8 due to promise -- thus we should propose new gen, though current clique is BC and both B and C live in BC.

 How to recover initially, to decrease the lag without forcing nodes to wait for us?
-One idea is to collect with heartbeats also last_online_in of neightbours.
+The idea is to collect with heartbeats also last_online_in of neightbours.
-And whenever current generation doesn't include us, before initiaing voting in 1 we recover from any node which is online in this generation until lag is less than some configured bound (or just to last fsync as currently).
+And node always before initiaing voting for adding itself would either make sure it most probably (unless many events pass during voting period) won't need recovery at all (its last_online_in is the same as clique's max) or it first recovers from node with max last_online_in until lag is less than some configured bound (or just to last fsync as currently).
+Obviously, the fresher last_online_in of other nodes we consider, the less change we would need long recovery while we think we don't.

 Whom to propose exactly?
-Generally, a clique, but here is a kind of issue: we shouldn't propose other nodes if they were not present in current gen even if they are in clique, because their lag might be arbitrary big.
-Thus, as a straw man, we could propose current_gen->members & clique + me (if not in current_gen), if these nodes form majority;
+On the first glance, a clique, but here is a kind of issue which especially subtle on >=5 nodes.
+We shouldn't propose other nodes if they were not present in current gen even if they are in clique, because their lag might be arbitrary big: let them decide on their own when to join.
+Thus we should propose something like current_gen.members & clique + me.
+However, with
- if not, we could add other nodes from clique until majority is reached.
-This is not ideal because whenever we have live majority, gen with (n/2 + 1) members will be chosen regardless of lagging state (ok if stable situation, bad if less lagging node appears later), but with more efforts we can optimize this.
+>=5 nodes such formula might always yield minority, even if majority is alive (if this majority consists of one node from latest gen and two laggers) unless we allow to elect gens with minority members.
+To sum up,
+ - Propose for voting current_gen.members & clique + me.
+ - Allow voting for minority gens.
+Otherwise, e.g. if we have 123 live from 12345 with 1 and 2 in deep recovery from 3, how we can separately mark 1 as recovered while 2 is not yet?
+The answer is elect 13 as new gen.
+   Nobody ever gets ONLINE in such gens, it is just a marker that node is recovered enough.
+ - Reply to vote request accepting just any clique conforming offer is sort of not enough, as simple example shows; with previous example,
+   - 13 is elected, 2 in it
+   - Then 345 unite again and write 10gb of data, 1 again deeply lagging;
+   - Then 123 live again; 2 quickly recovers and proposes 123 while 1 shouldn't
+     be proposed because another gen without it emerged since then.
+   This particular example hardly might lead to electing deeply lagged node, but... generally, to confirm the rule 'only node can enable itself; if older gen where it is excluded appeared, only node must be able to add itself again', we can add simple if 'the only new node relative to curr gen must be vote initiator' to the vote accepting procedure.

+Of course, this still doesn't give us iron guarantees of little recovery lag, because during 'node learned lag is low and proposed to vote or it' -> 'majority agreed' -> 'node broadcasts new gen to at least one old gen member' roundtrips theoretically arbitrary lag might appear, but I think this is fine (at least because obviously generally unavoidable).

-Of course, elections themselves don't happen instantly, and immediately after their beginning we still want to change current_gen, which shouldn't fire immediate election restart.
-We should restart them after either some nodes died/connected or proposed gen members have changed or probably after configurable timeout -- elections is just one roundtrip, after all.
+Elections themselves don't happen instantly, and immediately after their beginning we still want to change current_gen, which shouldn't fire immediate election restart.
+The simplest thing to do here is just have only one process who performs campaigns, and it quits campaign iff it got replies from all nodes whom it sent requests or there is suspicion of lost reply (DMQ reported failure).

 ## Alternatives